top of page

 • Which projects deliver the biggest ROI?

-For example, a broken CRM system might be more urgent than a new website redesign if it’s causing lost leads.
-Rank projects by business impact but stay flexible—priorities change fast.
+For example, fixing a broken CRM system might be more urgent than redesigning your website if it’s causing you to lose leads.
+Rank projects by how much they impact your business, but stay flexible since priorities can change fast.

 Budget Beyond the Sticker Price